opengeospatial/OGC-Web-API-Guidelines/README.md

     /v1/features/highways/A8?id=A81

-should that return false or null?
+should that return false or null (assuming the id of A8 is not A81)?

-Use of the query string to select resources is highly domain specific and must be described on a case to case basis
+Use of the query string to select resources is highly domain specific and must be described on a case to case basis.

 ### Principle #7 – Error Handling

 [Follow the discussion on GitHub Issue 9 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/9)

 Error Codes are the developers insight into your API.
-So be precise and as detailed as possible
+So be precise and as detailed as possible.

-Usually, errors are associated with HTTP status codes
+Usually, errors are associated with HTTP status codes.

-But, support a "switch off" which always returns a status code 200 plus additional information in the response body
+But, support a "switch off" which always returns a status code 200 plus additional (debug / insight) information in the response body

     e.g. ?suppress_response_codes=true